georgeWasfy/Form-Flex/README.md

 ## Element Properties
-Each element has different set of properties that can be customized
+Each element has different set of properties that can be customized by clicking on the element in the drop zone
 ### Base Properties:

  - Label: An optional text that appear above the input field